 What Are Transformative Works in Copyright Law?

 Fair use is a doctrine that allows individuals or businesses to utilize certain forms of other artists’ work legally without their permission.
-There are specific elements within the doctrine that make it legal for those other than the original creator to use their creative works, such as music, art, or written word.
+There are specific elements within the doctrine that make it legal for those other than the original creator to use their creative works, such as music, art, or the written word.

 One of the elements within the fair use doctrine that make this legal is called “transformative works.”
 If you take a creative work that’s legally considered the property of someone else and transform it into your own, you may not be held liable for copyright infringement.

 If there’s a lawsuit filed against you for using creative work without permission, you may be able to claim transformative use as a defense.
 If you made enough creative changes to the work in appearance, purpose, or nature, the court may rule in your favor and you could avoid fines or other penalties.
-However, before attempting to deal with a lawsuit by claiming transformative use, it’s important to understand when this defense is successful, and how you can ensure your own work meets the criteria for transformative work.
+However, before attempting to deal with a lawsuit by claiming transformative use, it’s important to understand when this defense is successful, and how you can ensure your work meets the criteria for transformative work.

 Copyright and Transformative Use